-Fear and anxiety are some of the most common fare in the counseling setting.
+The grace of God is the major difference between truly gospel-centered counseling and other approaches.
 As with most inner struggles, listening to others share their story will forge a sense of connection.
 This connection is an aspect of how God designed humans for community.

 The Bible uses the Greek term koinonia which means a "close association involving mutual interests and sharing".
 Through the close association with other Christians in the context of mutual interest in the topic of fear and anxiety we grow in God's grace.
 Sharing together with other believers in the same manner of struggle how God intends for us to live as Christians.